jipiboily/refinerycms-imajax/README.md

  - Manage locales and remove hard coded ones
  - Add a progress bar for each file maybe?
  - Setup TravisCI to test over multiple Ruby, Rails and Refinery versions
+ - Fix Capybara so that it can test multiple file uploads

 ## Tests
 ---
 There is only one request spec actually which is a copy of the refinerycms-images gem.
 Why?
 It is not currently possible to test multiple file uploads with Capybara: [https://github.com/jnicklas/capybara/issues/37](https://github.com/jnicklas/capybara/issues/37).

+### Run tests

+ 1. You need a dummy app first:

+		$ bundle exec rake refinery:testing:dummy_app

+ 2. Run tests:

+ 		$ bundle exec rake

 ### How to build this extension as a gem